bakkeby/tabbed-flexipatch/README.md

 ### Changelog:

-2023-10-26 - Added the separator, drag, basenames and move-clamped patches
+2023-10-26 - Added the separator, drag, basenames, move-clamped and xresources reload patches

 2022-03-14 - Added the awesomebar patch